QubitPi/management-blogs/docs/_posts/2021-03-29-janusgraph.md

 > Instead, you would find this post much more helpful than any other sources, because it
 >
 > * combines useful information from various sources and filter out stupid time-wasting texts
-> * provides copy-and-paste instructions on spinning up a perfect JanusGraph server instance
+> * provides copy-and-paste instructions on spinning up a perfect JanusGraph server instance for you to play with
 > * covers basics as well as advance topics, such as performance issues

 ## Install JanusGraph